ntnhut/LeetSolve/docs/source/Linked_List/02_LL_2_add_two_numbers.md

 10. The function returns `prehead.next`, which is the head of the result linked list.

+### Complexity
-In summary, this code efficiently adds two numbers represented as linked lists by iterating through both linked lists, digit by digit, and calculating the sum and carry.
+This solution efficiently adds two numbers represented as linked lists by iterating through both linked lists, digit by digit, and calculating the sum and carry.
 It also handles different scenarios for the lengths of the input lists and any remaining carry values.

-### Complexity
 * Runtime: `O(N)`, where `N = max(l1.length, l2.length)`.
 * Extra space: `O(1)`.